 Okay wait, maybe you don’t want to fully give up on Norway quite yet.
 While the weather in Norway is unpredictable, if you’re willing to drive around or take a Northern Lights tour, then your chances of seeing the Northern Lights in Norway are really high, especially if you’re staying for at least five days.

-What I always tell people is this: if you want to experience the most beautiful landscape and are willing to pay for Northern Lights tours (or are comfortable driving in the snow), definitely head to Northern Norway.
+So what I always tell people is this: if you want to experience the most beautiful landscape and are willing to pay for Northern Lights tours (or are comfortable driving in the snow), definitely head to Northern Norway.
 You can find my top choices for where to visit here and the best Northern Lights hotels in Norway here.
-But if you want to stay in one place and only care about seeing the Northern Lights, head to Abisko, Sweden.

 I’ve also written an in depth ebook covering all aspects of planning your northern lights trip, including the best places in the Nordics to see the northern lights, the best time to see the northern lights, my top northern lights accommodation choices, tour options, how to chase the northern lights (including which apps I use), how to photograph and film the northern lights, what to pack for your trip, and other exciting Arctic activities to try on your trip up North.